lf-lang/vscode-lingua-franca/README.md

 * target code validation upon build or file save
 * user-triggered build (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, then `Lingua Franca: Build`)
 * user-triggered build and run (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, then `Lingua Franca: Build and Run`)
+* Lingua Franca Package Explorer (click on the LF icon in the Activity Bar on the left), which features two distinct tree-view sections:
+   * **Local Libraries:** This section showcases a catalog of Local Libraries, which are libraries personally defined by the programmer.
+   * **Lingo Libraries:** Here, you'll find a catalog of all libraries downloaded in the personal workspace using the Lingo package manager.

 ## Quick Start
  1. Install this plugin from the [VSCode